cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

    * - ``<adapter-id>``
      - Name of the Adapter

-The command will return a list of runs for the Adaptor (pretty-printed and reformatted to fit)::
+The command will return a list of runs for the Adapter (pretty-printed and reformatted to fit)::

   [